MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1609.md

 The dashboard displays charts for the following:

-- Number of Microsoft 365 clients
+- Number of Office 365 clients
-- Microsoft 365 client versions
+- Office 365 client versions
-- Microsoft 365 client languages
+- Office 365 client languages
-- Microsoft 365 client channels
+- Office 365 client channels
 For more information, see [Overview of update channels for Microsoft 365 Apps](https://docs.microsoft.com/deployoffice/overview-update-channels).
 - Automatic deployment rules that have Microsoft 365 Client selected in the set of available products.